nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 To summarize, some of the key takeaways for this article are:

 - **Use `NamedRoutes` and records to define nested Servant APIs**.
-Although not a requirement, they help with code clarity and better type errors over anonymous routes.
+Although not a requirement, they help with code clarity and have better type errors than anonymous routes.
-- **Be wary of re-creating server-wide dependencies and resources on every request** by instantiating them in the transformation function of `hoistServer`.
-Instead, create them in your `main` function and pass them as a dependencies to the server functions.
+- **Be wary of recreating server-wide resources on every request** if you instantiate them in the transformation function of `hoistServer`.
+Instead, create them in your `main` function and pass them to the server functions as dependencies.
-- **Use `hoistServer` multiple times to embed handlers running in different custom monads**, matching the nested structure of the API definition.
+- **Use `hoistServer` multiple times to combine request handlers running in different custom monads**, matching the nested structure of the API definition.
-- **Use `withReaderT` to map from one request environment to another**, embedding the previous environment in the next one, and adding new context attributes and resources.
+- **Use `withReaderT` to map from one request environment to another**, embedding the previous environment into the next and adding new context attributes.

 Be mindful of what you choose to put in the different `ReaderT` request environments.
-As a reminder, the transformation function passed to `hoistServer` runs on every request.
-For example, fetching the user object might be cheap and used by most handlers, so a good candidate for adding the environment.
-But avoid more expensive operations or loading data that is only used by one or two handlers, that would be better done in the handlers themselves.
+Remember that the transformation function passed to `hoistServer` will run on every request.
+For example, fetching the user object could be relatively cheap and used by most handlers, so it would be a good candidate to add to the environment.
+But avoid more expensive operations or loading data only used by one or two handlers, that would be better done in the handlers themselves.

-The pattern described in this article using nested calls to `hoistServer` is not exactly a "middleware", although at first it seemed close to it for me.
-You can for instance throw an error if authentication fails and short-circuit all of the downstream handlers this way.
-However, you can't set response headers for instance.
+The pattern described in this article with nested calls to `hoistServer` is not a "middleware" pattern, although it might seem similar.
+For instance, we can throw an error if authentication fails and short-circuit all downstream handlers this way.
+However, we can't use other middleware features like setting the response headers.

-For proper middleware functionality, one can use any [WAI middleware](https://hackage.haskell.org/package/wai/docs/Network-Wai.html#t:Middleware) (ex: the ones in [`wai-extra`](https://hackage.haskell.org/package/wai-extra)) at the top-level.
-Or for more advanced users, you can also create your own Servant combinators (see William Yao's article ["Writing Servant combinators for fun and profit"](https://williamyaoh.com/posts/2023-02-28-writing-servant-combinators.html) for a good introduction on how to do so).
+For proper middleware functionality, we can wrap the top-level server with any [WAI middleware](https://hackage.haskell.org/package/wai/docs/Network-Wai.html#t:Middleware), such as the ones from [`wai-extra`](https://hackage.haskell.org/package/wai-extra).
+Or, for more advanced users, you can also create your own Servant combinators (see William Yao's article ["Writing Servant combinators for fun and profit"](https://williamyaoh.com/posts/2023-02-28-writing-servant-combinators.html) for a detailed introduction on how to do so).

-Finally, I'll mention that this is only one possible way to structure your web application.
-Regardless which patterns and conventions are used, what's probably more important is that they are documented and well understood by the team.
-I also recommend to let the structure of the application grow organically.
-It's better to start simple with a single environment, and only split things up when obvious sub-domains start to emerge.
+Finally, this is only one possible way to structure a web application.
+Regardless of which patterns and conventions are used, what's more important is that they are documented and well-understood by the team.
+It's also good practice to let the application structure grow organically.
+Start simple with only a single environment and split things up when and if obvious sub-domains appear.